 Day 3: Sarahan to Chitkul village of Kinnaur

-Sarahan is a beautiful village renowned for the historical Bhimakali temple, which is about 1500 years old.
-We can take in the stunning views of the Srikhand Mahadev peak (5150 meters).
+Sarahan is a beautiful village famous for the architecturally and historically significant Bhimakali temple, which has a history of more than 1500 years.
+One can take in the stunning views of the Srikhand Mahadev peak (5150 meters) from there.

 Day 4: Chitkul to Kalpa

-Chitkul (3400-meter altitude ) is the last village on Indo-Tibetan border nestled in the beautiful Baspa valley.
-Visit Chitkul Mata temple and drive to Sangla.
-Walk to Bering Nag temple at Sangla.
+Chitkul (at 3400 meters above sea level), is the last village on the Indo-Tibet border.
+It is the most visited place in the Baspa Valley of Kinnaur.
+We will visit Chitkul Mata temple and then drive back to Sangla.
+When we reach Sangla, we can visit the Bering Nag temple on our return trip.
 Visit the ancient fort at Kamru village.

 Day 5 : Kalpa to Charang